How to Meet Demand on Black Friday

 By Rackbeat November 8, 2023

 Black Friday is just around the corner.
 In fact, there is just about 1 week until Denmark’s busiest day of shopping hits you, and that means you need to get a move on, if you haven’t prepared your business yet.

 Luckily, we have the perfect remedy for the imminent logistical struggles.
 If you’re a business that has an inventory and deals in shipping and sales, then this article is just for you.

 Why Is Black Friday So Important?

 November has become one of the key months of the year for Danish retail, in part due to the adoption of Black Friday.
-Christmas (and December) is still the uncrowned king of revenue, but it’s important to note that a lot of the Christmas sales happen during the 5 days around Black Friday.
+Christmas (and December) is still the uncrowned king of revenue, but it’s important to note that a lot of the Christmas sales happen during the 5 days around Black Friday that falls on the 24th this year.
 We’re talking about an incredibly opportune and hectic time, and that is why being on point is important, otherwise you might lose out on a huge percentage of the yearly revenue.

 With the enormous rise of sales, sadly a lot of logistical problems do as well.
 The warehouse, POS, shipping, webshop, and accounting software all need to be able to keep up, so revenue isn’t lost in the process.
 Do you want to make sure that your customers are happy, your revenue is increased, and you don’t stress out during Black Friday?
 Then keep reading, and pick up a good piece of advice or two, so you’re ready for yet another record year.

 There are multiple aspects involved in making a great Black Friday business strategy, but the following categories should provide a good foundation: customer experiences, tools, and selection of wares.
 These categories are exceedingly broad, but fear not – we are taking you through them, step by step.

 Optimizing the Customer Experience